aanjhan/mywebsite/index.md

 - Nakul Ramesh, MS (September 2019 - Dec 2019)

 ### News
+* Jun 2022: Our paper on Zigbee information leaks was awarded the Best Student Paper award at ACNS 2022.
+Congrats Narmeen!
 * May 2022: Paper on an experimental study of GPS spoofing and takeover attacks on UAVs accepted at Usenix Security 2022!
 Congrats Harshad!
 * May 2022: Won the top prize of $50k at sandpit challenge organized by INCS-COE in collaboration with Prof. Alessio Lomuscio at Imperial College, London.
 * Mar 2022: Paper on the robustness of WiFi De-authentication countermeasures accepted at WiSec 2022!
 Congrats Domien!